matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 Config option: `pid_file`

 When running Synapse as a daemon, the file to store the pid in.
+Defaults to none.

 Example configuration:
 ```